gem5bootcamp/lps2024/slides/01-Introduction/02-getting-started.md

   - Source code for gem5's resources (workloads, disks, etc.).
 Also a sub-repository
 - **`slides/`**
   - Markdown version of these slides.
 Used to build the website/slides.
-  - You can also preview the slides in vs code.
+  - You can also preview the slides in VS Code.
 - **`materials/`**
   - Python scripts and other materials for the tutorial.
   - Most of the live coding examples will be here.
   - Completed examples are in the `completed` directories.
-- A few other things for the website, automatic building, vs code configurations, etc.
+- A few other things for the website, automatic building, VS Code configurations, etc.

 Both the slides and materials are broken down into sections and lessons.
 We use numbering to keep them in order.